nyu-pl-fa22/class08/README.md

 intuition in how to use these polymorphic types.

-One observation that might help understanding this problem better is to look at it from a different perspective by exploiting something that is known as *Curry-Howard Correspondence*.
-Roughly speaking, the Curry-Howard Correspondence establishes an equivalence between inferring an expression for a given type and the problem of proving the validity of a logical formula obtained from that type.
+One observation that might help to understand this problem better is to look at it from a different perspective by exploiting the so-called *Curry-Howard Correspondence*.
+Roughly speaking, the Curry-Howard Correspondence establishes an equivalence between inferring an expression for a given type and the problem of proving the validity of a logical formula.
 In other words, types correspond to logical formulas and programs to proofs.

 Specifically, the polymorphic types that we are dealing with in this problem can be interpreted as formulas in propositional logic where

-* Type variables like `'a` and `'b` correspond to proposition variables that take on the truth values `true` or `false`.
+* Type variables like `'a` and `'b` correspond to propositional variables that take on the truth values `true` or `false`.

 * Function types `'a -> 'b` correspond to logical implications